All You Need to Know About Managing Bowel Leakage

 Using the right products to contain potential leaks is essential to living a confident life outside the house.
 NorthShore.com recommends using plastic-backed, tab-style briefs for individuals with heavier incontinence.
 The exterior of the tab-style briefs helps in more than one way.
 Tab-style adult diapers with a plastic exterior are best for odor containment and also for resisting sagging.
 For those worried about leaks around the legs, briefs usually provide a tighter, more secure fit than underwear.
-Top-rated NorthShore Supreme Lite Briefs and Supreme Color Collection Briefs are two options known for their performance containing bowel incontinence.
+Top-rated NorthShore Supreme Lite Briefs, Supreme Color Collection Briefs and MEGAMAX Adult Diapers are options known for their performance containing bowel incontinence.

 For moderate bowel leakage, a liner such as NorthShore DynaDry Supreme may be all that is needed for day and night protection.
 It is uniquely designed for both bowel and urinary incontinence.
 The contoured liner is great for "catching" bowel movements in the back as well as urinary leaks in the front.

 Using the right products is just the first step in managing bowel containment.
 Preventing skin breakdown is also important.